SFU-MARS/quadrotor-stabilization/README.md

 Sorry for the complex installations, we will sort them up later.

 # Working Logs
+2023.8.23
+The trying of the env_id `DroneHoverBulletEnvWithAdversary-v0` failed (both PPO and SAC, both PPO from sb3 and PPO here).
+Now try the origional command `python -m phoenix_drone_simulation.train --alg ppo --env DroneHoverBulletEnv-v0` in the tmux environment `phonex_base`.
+Try to make it clear how the algorithm works and where to store the training results, how to display using the stored checkpoints.
+Then try our environment with its original local PPO.
 ## Transfer sb3
 Xubo's advice:
 1. Pay attention to the range of the action space while using sb3 algorithms!